 Captive insurance enables small business owners to better manage insurance needs, including cost, coverage, service and capacity.
 More than 900 captives worldwide were incorporated during 2008, and more than half of those were formed by middle market businesses.
 In 2009, the middle market will continue to be a valuable source of captive formations.
-The option remains an attractive one as companies focus on the overriding need to
+The option remains an attractive one as companies focus on the overriding need to reduce costs and manage their risks effectively.

-Registrar of Companies.
-He can be contacted at: Lanston C@anguillafsd.com.
+Lanston Connor is the registrar of commercial activities at the Anguilla Registrar of Companies.
+He can be contacted at: Lanston_C@anguillafsd.com